Eye Makup Looks

 Remember to massage

-Rather than just patting an eye cream or serum into your skin, Ana suggests using facial massage techniques to really make the most of your products.
-By waking up the muscles in your face with some light pressure and kneading movements, you’ll increase blood circulation which can help make the skin look plumper and younger.
+Rather than just patting an eye cream or serum into skin before applying eye makeup for older woman, Ana suggests using facial massage techniques to really make the most of the products.
+By waking up the muscles in your face with some light pressure and kneading movements, you’ll increase blood circulation which can help make older skin look plumper and younger.
 Always move in an upwards direction to pull your face taught, dragging skin downwards will only emphasise sagging more.

 Be savvy about eyeshadow

-Once you’ve hydrated, it’s time to move on to choosing your eyeshadow shades, but Ana notes a few things you should bear in mind.
+Once you’ve hydrated, it’s time to move on to actually applying the eye makeup, but Ana notes a few things you should bear in mind.
 She suggests avoiding matte and glitter shadows as they will accentuate any uneven texture, and instead to opt for finely-milled, high-impact satin pigments.

 Ana uses the Code8 Iconoclast Eyeshadow Palette in Velvet Chrome on her more mature clients.
 Itsrevolutionary Knead Technology means it can be used wet or dry, making it ideal for blending easily into the skin for a universally flattering look.
 Ana recommends applying one light-coloured satin shadow all over the lid and blending well, going up and slightly out at the ends.
 This will help to make mature eyes seem wider and more awake, too.